akhileshtayade/rdk/README.md

 3. Now download the file **rdk.html**(from this github repo) into the same directory where the extracted jsPscyh folder is.
 4. Open **rdk.html** in the browser, and switch the browser to the fullscreen mode manually.
 5. If everything has gone well, you will be able to see a blue fixation mark at the centre of the screen.
 6. Press any key on the keyboard to view the RDK.
-Blue colored dots moving inside a elliptical region would pop up!
+Blue colored dots moving inside an elliptical region would pop up!

 If you want to change the properties of the RDK, please visit https://www.jspsych.org/plugins/jspsych-rdk/ and refer to the parameters mentioned in detail.
 If you wish to add more stimuli to this small demonstration using jsPsych library, please visit to https://www.jspsych.org/.